The Renormalization Group for Large-Scale Structure: Origin of Galaxy Stochasticity: On the general structure of the shell contributions at the n -point function level

 \section{On the general structure of the shell contributions at the \texorpdfstring{$n$}{n}-point function level}

 This appendix is dedicated to understand the general structure of the sourcing terms $\Shell_{O_1 O_2\dots O_\o}$ at different orders in $J$.
 For that, we take the approach of calculating the corrections to $n$-point functions \footnote{An analysis at the level of the partition function leads to intricate momenta structure of the shell terms, such that the $n$-point functions is the easiest way to understand it.}.
-The main conclusions of this appendix can be summarized as: {\it The terms of the type $\Shell_{O_1 O_2\dots O_\o}^{\dots 1 \dots }$ are zero when calculating $n$-point functions due to their kinematic structure.
-Thus, the leading contribution comes from the terms of the type $\Shell_{O_1 O_2\dots O\o}^{2 2 \dots 2}$.}
+The main conclusions of this appendix can be summarized as: The terms of the type $\Shell_{O_1 O_2\dots O_\o}^{\dots 1 \dots }$ lead to nonlocal interactions in the partition function.
+However, in the limit when external momenta are much smaller than the scale $\L$, these terms vanish due to their kinematic structure.
+In this limit, the leading contribution comes from the terms of the type $\Shell_{O_1 O_2\dots O\o}^{2 2 \dots 2}$.

 As a warm up, we start in \refapp{J2structure} by calculating the simplest case of the corrections from $\Shell_{O'O''}$ to $J^2$ operators.
 Later in \refapp{mostgeneralstruct} we generalize those results to different powers of $J^m$ via $\Shell_{O_1 O_2\dots O_\o}$.